jcailler/beamer-theme/README.md

   I personally like to do that on a per-project basis using a `.envrc` file, but this is not required.
 - Add the `-recorder` option to the LaTeX engine that you use.
-  This will ensure that the path to `custom.cls` is correctly found, therefore that the included fonts and assets will correctly be included in your presentation.
+  This will ensure that the path to `rainbow-beamer.cls` is correctly found, therefore that the included fonts and assets will correctly be included in your presentation.

 ## Options